jboss-xpaas/docker-containers/xpaas-jboss-appserver-docker/README.md

 JBoss startup scripts
 ----------------------

-**Startup**

 In order to execute your custom JBoss Command Line Interface (CLI) commands, this container provides a mechanism that executes all <code>sh</code> script files located at <code>/jboss/scripts/jboss-appserver/startup</code> once the application server has been started.

 These scripts will be executed only once (on first container run), in order to allow the image developer to add custom initial configurations for JBoss Wildfly/EAP before doing any deploy.

+These scripts allows to configure the JBoss server once being run by first time.

+NOTES:
-NOTE that scripts will be executed using filename alphabetically ascendant sort order
+* Those scripts will be executed using filename alphabetically ascendant sort order
+* The reason why CLI commands are executed once JBoss is up is because the configuration file that CLI commands will modify depends on the startup script (profile).
+In addition, note that is JBoss server is not up, the CLI interface is not available too.

 Experimenting
 -------------